Helperbird/website/src/pages/help/manage-my-helperbird-pro-subscription.md

 ---
 layout: templates/help.html
 title: How to manage my Helperbird Pro subscription
-description: Discover how to manage your Helperbird Pro subscription.
+description: Discover how to manage your Helperbird Pro subscription, from cancel or update your subscription.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software,